Getting Started

 Verify the installation

-1. Open the Symbol Editor, select kml-custom, and browse symbols.
+1. Open the Symbol Editor, select any KMLib_* library, and browse symbols.

-2. Open the Footprint Editor, select kml-custom, and browse footprints.
+2. Open the Footprint Editor, select any KMLib_* library, and browse footprints.

-3. Place a kml-custom footprint on a scratch PCB and open the 3D Viewer to confirm ${KICAD_KML_CUSTOM_MODELS} resolves.
-If models do not appear, recheck the path variable.
-Using environment variables for 3D models is supported and recommended.
+3. Place a footprint on a scratch PCB and open the 3D Viewer to confirm ${KICAD_KML_CUSTOM_MODELS} resolves and models appear correctly.

 Keeping your checkout current